 Second vaccination unnecessary for COVID-19 recovered patients

-A second dose of the Biontech and Pfizer vaccine against Covid-19 is not necessary for those who have recovered from COVID-19 disease.
+A new Vienna study with MedUni Wien Biobank involvement shows: A second dose of the Biontech and Pfizer vaccine against Covid-19 is not necessary for those who have recovered from COVID-19.
 The results were published by Viennese laboratory physicians in the “European Journal of Clinical Investigation”.

 More than 660,000 people in Austria and more than 200 million worldwide have already been infected with SARS-CoV-2.
-This raised the question of how to proceed with vaccination of Covid-19 recovered patients.
+This raised the question of how to proceed with the vaccination of Covid-19 recovered patients.

 Perkmann and co-authors have demonstrated in their study on 69 people without a previous infection (seronegative) and 12 people who had recovered from Covid-19: All received a dose of the Covid-19 vaccine from Pfizer and Biontech.
 After 21 days they were examined for the concentration of antibodies in the blood.
 It turned out that the antibody concentration after the primary vaccination of convalescents differed more than a hundred times or more than 20 times that of those vaccinated for the first time without a previous Covid-19 episode, depending on the test method.